hskkbr/supplement4esmpaper/README.md

  0d0 0d0 0.05d0
 </QforEPS>
 ````
-Then we can use these 11 points to extrapolate dielectric constant at q=0.
+Then we can use these 11 points to extrapolate the dielectric constant at q=0.
 Usually, we ignore the values at small q-vector at which non-linearity is obvious.

 ###How to output the band gap for bulk systems